Amitabh-K/Card-layout/README.md

 # CSS and Bootstrap Homework: Responsive Portfolio

-To create a mobile-first application or add responsive design to portfolio using CSS and Bootstrap.
+To create a mobile-first application and add responsive design to portfolio using CSS and Bootstrap.

 ## Getting Started